sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 x<sup>2</sup> = x<sup>1+1</sup>
 <!-- markdownlint-enable MD033 -->

-When talking about percentage points we calculate using decimal points.
+When talking about percentage points, we calculate using decimal points.
 Therefore, 1 = 1.0 = 100%.
 Therefore, as we had it written previously we are claiming that our productivity increases by 100% per day!
 If anyone has figured out how to do this, we'd love to hear from you!
 Unfortunately, if you live in the realm of mere mortals like me, 100% productivity increase per day is likely unattainable.

-We can re-write our productivity increase function as follows
+We can rewrite our productivity increase function as follows

 <!-- markdownlint-disable MD033 -->
 f(x) = x<sup>1+[the amount of productivity increase we expect per month spent continuously improving]</sup>